Fish plate: History

 Fish plates were first produced in Athens during the late fifth century BC.
 These Attic fish plates are characterized by fish whose bellies are oriented towards the outside rim of the plate.
 In Athens the palette was restricted to red clay fabric and black gloss slip with rare uses of white overpainting.
 Later, Italiote Greek settlers in Southern Italy began to mass-produce more colorful fish plates in Taranto (Greek "Taras"), Paestum (Greek "Poseidonia"), Capua (Etruscan "Capue"), and Cumae (Greek "Kyme").
 The South Italian fish plates are characterized by decoration in which the fish's bellies are oriented towards the sauce cup at the center of the plate.

-Fabrics
+Workshops

 Fish plates can be classified by the workshops that made them.
-Attic fishplates were manufactured in the Kerameikos district of Athens, Greece; Apulian fish plates were manufactured in various workshops in Taranto (Taras) on the "heel of the boot" of Italy; Campanian fish plates come from the region of the Bay of Naples, Italy (There were fabrics in both Capua and Cumae (Kyme)); Paestan fabrics were made in Paestum (Poseidonia), south of Salerno, Italy (These are the only fish plates signed by the artists, coming from the workshops of Python and Asteas.).
-Fish plates were made in almost all South Italian ceramic fabrics except for those in Lucania (on the Gulf of Taranto, the "arch of the boot" of Italy).
-For illustrations of fish plates made by these fabrics, see the external links at the end of this article.
+Attic fishplates were manufactured in the Kerameikos district of Athens, Greece; Apulian fish plates were manufactured in various workshops in Taranto (Taras) on the "heel of the boot" of Italy; Campanian fish plates come from the region of the Bay of Naples, Italy (There were factories in both Capua and Cumae (Kyme)); Paestan plates were made in Paestum (Poseidonia), south of Salerno, Italy (These are the only fish plates signed by the artists, coming from the workshops of Python and Asteas.).
+Fish plates were made in almost all South Italian ceramic factories except for those in Lucania (on the Gulf of Taranto, the "arch of the boot" of Italy).
+For illustrations of fish plates made by these workshops, see the external links at the end of this article.